AbdallahHemdan/cp__training/CMP302-Fall2020/Sorting Algorithms/README.md

   - [x] Works on _Lower bound_ of function (best case)
   - [x] May be asymptotically tight 2n² = Ω(n²)
   - [x] May not be asymptotically tight 2n³ = Ω(n²)

+### Recurrences
+> Simply formulate the time or space complexity of a program as a mathematical function 𝑇(𝑛)